Annex 10 Data Protection Policy

 - Having a detailed Privacy Notice published on our Website.

 - Providing additional detailed notices during the participants’ enrolment process.
-When the information that you provide to us can be categorised as sensitive or special, we will handle you with a further and detailed notice to ensure that you understand how your data will be processed.
+When the information that you provide to us can be categorised as sensitive or special, we will provide you with a further and detailed notice to ensure that you understand how your data will be processed.

 2. The right to access